vlang/v/doc/docs.md

 V's model of concurrency is going to be very similar to Go's.
 For now, `spawn foo()` runs `foo()` concurrently in a different thread:

-> **Note**
-> Threads relies on running machine's CPU (number of cores/threads).
-> Be aware that OS threads spawned with `spawn`
-> have limitations in regard to concurrency,
-> including resource overhead and scalability issues,
-> and might affect performance in cases of high thread count.

 ```v
 import math